ibexa/documentation-developer/docs/extending/extending_udw.md

-# Extending Universal Discovery Widget
+# Browser

-Universal Discovery Widget (UDW) allows you to browse the content structure and search for content using an interactive interface: browse, search, create, and bookmarks view.
+Universal Discovery Widget (UDW) allows you to search and browse the content structure using an interactive interface: browse, search, create, and bookmarks view.

 ## How to use UDW?